ballcuber/ballcuber.github.io/SupervisionSoftware.md

 The Ballcuber .NET software call the java solver and parse its output to identify the solving sequence.
 Then, geometric transformations are applied to make its movements compatible with the kinematics of the BallCuber, which has a fixed corner.

-On average, this algortithm solves the cube in about 60 moves (quarter turns).
+On average, this algorithm solves the cube in about 60 moves (quarter turns).

 # 3D real time display